Canada-Philippines relations

 Bilateral relations

-The national interests of both countries align on many issues, which have resulted in regular collaboration in the multilateral system, such as the Association of Southeast Nations (ASEAN), United Nations, Asia-Pacific Economic Cooperation, and the World Trade Organization.
-Canada supports efforts by the Philippines to advance inclusive and accountable governance, diversity, human rights, and the rule of law.
-Our countries work closely to maintain international peace and security.
-Joint efforts include responding to threats posed by international terrorist groups; discouraging the use of child soldiers by armed groups; combatting human smuggling and instances of online sexual exploitation of children; and improving biosecurity.
+The national interests of both countries align on many issues, which have resulted in regular collaboration in the multilateral system, such as the Association of Southeast Asean Nations (ASEAN), the United Nations (UN), the Asia-Pacific Economic Cooperation (APEC), and the World Trade Organization (WTO).
+Our countries’ relationship is underpinned by strong people-to-people ties, as well as shared priorities, such as defence and security cooperation, maritime affairs, climate action, human rights, and economic resilience.
+We share a commitment to upholding democracy, sovereignty, multilateralism, and the rule of law, and work closely together to maintain international peace and security.

-Ever-increasing people to-people links between Canada and the Philippines contribute to the growth of both societies.
-According to the 2021 census, close to 1 million citizens of Philippine origin live in Canada, while a growing number of Filipino citizens visit family and friends in Canada, study at Canadian colleges and universities or immigrate to Canada.
+Ever‑increasing people‑to‑people links between Canada and the Philippines contribute to the growth of both societies.
+According to the latest Canadian census (2021), close to 1 million citizens of Philippine origin live in Canada, while a growing number of Filipino citizens visit family and friends in Canada, study at Canadian colleges and universities or immigrate to Canada.
 A significant number of Canadians visit the Philippines each year for tourism, work, and family visits.
-Recently, Canada made important modifications easing visas for eligible travelers to Canada.
-The Embassy of Canada in the Philippines has been selected to house the new Indo-Pacific Agriculture and Agri-Food Office.
-This office, once fully established, will help further expand Canada’s engagement with the Philippines and the region, notably on food security.
+In 2023, Canada made important modifications easing visas for eligible travelers to Canada, and announced the opening of a new Indo-Pacific Agriculture and Agri-Food Office within the Embassy of Canada in the Philippines.
+The Agriculture and Agri-Food office, which officially opened in February 2024, is supporting the further expansion of Canada’s engagement with the Philippines and the region, notably on food security, and enabling investment and trade opportunities for Canadian agri-food businesses.
+Most recently, in late 2024, Export Development Canada (EDC) announced the opening of a new representative office in Manila to deepen trade an investment ties between Canada and the Philippines.

 Canada’s Embassy in the Philippines is located in Makati City (Metro Manila).
-We also maintain a consulate in Cebu City.
-The Philippines is represented in Canada by an Embassy in Ottawa and also maintains three consulates-general in Calgary, Toronto and Vancouver.
-It has honourary consular offices in Winnipeg, St. John's, Charlottetown and Halifax.
+A Canadian Honourary Consul is also located in Cebu City.
+The Philippines is represented in Canada by an Embassy in Ottawa and also maintains 3 Consulates General in Calgary, Toronto and Vancouver.
+It has honorary consular offices in Halifax, Regina and Winnipeg.

 Political and economic overview

-Consisting of over 7,000 islands, the Philippines cover almost 300,000 square kilometres of land and have a population of approximately 109 million.
-The country is predominantly Christian Catholic with a minority Muslim population and a growing evangelical presence.
+Consisting of over 7,000 islands, the Philippines cover almost 300,000 square kilometres of land and has a population of approximately 113 million.
+The country is predominantly Roman Catholic (78.8%) with a minority Muslim population (6.4%) and a growing evangelical presence.
 The official languages of the Philippines are Filipino and English.

 Trade relations

-Canada and the Philippines are currently negotiating a free trade agreement in the context of the Canada-ASEAN FTA negotiation.
-Canada and the Philippines held in February 2023 the inauguration of the Joint Economic Commission.
-This newly established bilateral mechanism provides a useful high-level forum to advance trade and investment issues of mutual interest.
+Canada and the Philippines are currently negotiating a free trade agreement in the context of the Canada-ASEAN Free Trade Agreement negotiations.
+On December 5, 2024, Canada and the Philippines also announced the launch of exploratory discussions for a potential bilateral free trade agreement.
+Canada and the Philippines held their second Joint Economic Commission in June 2025.
+This bilateral mechanism provides a useful high-level forum to advance trade and investment issues of mutual interest.

 Related links